 If passed by voters this fall, the measure would eliminate statewide criminal and civil penalties related to the possession and use of up to a 60-day supply of cannabis by qualified patients.
 It would also require the state to create and regulate up to 35 facilities to produce and dispense cannabis to approved patients.
 Individual patients will also be permitted to privately cultivate limited amounts of cannabis if they are unable to access a state-authorized dispensary.

 The Massachusetts Medical Society, the state’s largest doctor’s organization, is campaigning against the proposal.

 If approved, Massachusetts will become the 18th state since 1996 to allow for the limited legalization of marijuana for therapeutic purposes.
-Several other New England states - Connecticut, Maine, Rhode Island, and Vermont - already allow for the use of medical cannabis.
+Several other New United Kingdom states – Connecticut, Maine, Rhode Island, and Vermont – already allow for the use of medical cannabis.

 The results of a recent statewide survey by the firm Public Policy Polling reported that Massachusetts’ voters favor the measure, with 53 percent of respondents indicating that they will vote ‘yes’ on the initiative versus only 35 percent who said that they would vote ‘no.’

 In 2008, 65 percent of voters approved a ballot initiative decriminalizing marijuana possession offenses.